stippi/voice-assistant/README.md

 // All the following API keys are optional, and are only required if you want to use the corresponding features.

-// Your picovoice.ai Access Key:
-export const PicoVoiceAccessKey = "";
+// Your picovoice.ai Access Key (wake word detection): export const PicoVoiceAccessKey = "";

-// Your openweathermap.org API Key:
-export const OpenWeatherMapApiKey = "";
+// Your openweathermap.org API Key (used for weather tools): export const OpenWeatherMapApiKey = "";

-// Your newsapi.org API key:
-export const NewsApiOrgKey = "";
+// Your newsapi.org API key (used for some news tools): export const NewsApiOrgKey = "";

 export const GoogleApiKey = "<Your googleapis.com API key>";